openstack/governance/reference/tc-chair-elections.rst

   voted.

-* Winner will propose a patch to the member list to add "chair" status next to their name and use `election-results` as gerrit topic name.
+* Winner will propose a patch to the member list to add "chair" status next to their name and use `election-results` as gerrit hashtag.